 Serve some yummy foods like these easy graduation party recipes and have some cleverly worded favors at the door as guests leave like “Brain Food” on baggies of trail mix, “Smarty Pants” with a roll of Smarties® candies attached to little paper pants, or upside-down pears with a sign that says “Take one for bright ideas.”

 Get your grad some personalized thank-you notes to send to the family and friends that came, and to those who sent cards and gifts from far away.
+If they need help with what to write, try these thank-you messages and ideas from Hallmark writers.

 Gather all the notes and pictures from the party together in a scrapbook.